 Blade is carbon steel instead of stainless

 If you’re looking for a blade to bring into the great outdoors, this boning knife is durable for even the most rugged adventures.
 The blade is curved and so is the handle, making it super easy to run the knife around hard-to-reach angles.
-The sleek handle is made of pakka wood for a comfortable and practical feel.
+The sleek handle is made of pear wood for a comfortable and practical feel.
 The small hanging hole also allows for convenient storage between uses.
 The blade is made of carbon steel which means that you’ll need to keep it super clean and dry to avoid any rusting.
 Reviewers love how comfortable and natural it feels in their grip and the versatility of what it can do.

 Blade Material: Stainless steel | Handle Material: Pear wood | Blade Length: 6.69 inches | Weight: 10.4 ounces